LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 #### Serving the public

 Rails has a folder called `/public`.
 Anything we put into this folder will be accessible by the rest of the application just by asking for it.
-To see this in action, create HTML file in `/public` called `myfile.html`.
+To see this in action, create HTML file in `/public` called `myfile.html` and add some html.

 #### In a browser enter:

 `http://localhost:3000/myfile.html`

-And look, `myfile.html` loaded right away.
+And look, the content of `myfile.html` loaded right away.

 #### Set Landing Page

 We can take advantage of the `/public` directory to quickly set up our own home page instead of the Rails boilerplate.
-Let's change the file name for `myfile.html` to `index.html`.

 ##### In a browser: